isaacgeorgesmith-create/SML-final-project-Isaac-Smith/README.md

 Machine Learning Model includes information and materials related to them ML model and its training

-The 2 page abstract is in the main folder
+The 2 page abstract is in the main folder, as well as the slides for my presentation, which is available at: https://youtu.be/BHKnfGgMLvI

-The link to my youtube video presentation is: https://youtu.be/BHKnfGgMLvI